 February 2015: Draft Guidance for Industry - Individual Patient Expanded Access Applications: Form FDA 392 (PDF, 473 KB) - Related: read a blog post about how this new form will help FDA streamline expanded access to investigational drugs; learn more about expanded access (compassionate use), including information for patients, physicians and industry

-December 2014: Draft Guidance for Industry - General Clinical Pharmacology Considerations for Pediatric Studies for Drugs and Biological Products (PDF, 375 KB)- submit comments by February 9, 2015 (Federal Register notice)
+December 2014: Draft Guidance for Industry - General Clinical Pharmacology Considerations for Pediatric Studies for Drugs and Biological Products (PDF, 375 KB) (Federal Register notice)

 December 2014: Guidance for Industry - Drug Supply Chain Security Act (DSCSA) Implementation--Product Tracing Requirements (PDF, 56 KB) - This guidance provides information pertaining to statutory requirements that will take effect on January 1, 2015, regarding the provisions to provide and capture product tracing information under section 582(b)(1), (c)(1), and (e)(1) of the FD&C Act.
 More about the DSCSA.
 (Federal Register notice)